davay42/starovdenis.com/content/cv/index.md

 ## Profile

-I am a freelance digital designer and frontend developer with very wide skillset.
+I am a freelance digital and print designer and frontend developer with very wide skillset.
 I have more than 10 years of experience in web technologies.
 I build UIs with Vue and many other amazing open source libraries.
-Like Paper.js providing clever SVG animations and WebGL shaders for effects and fast renders.
-Or like VueUse reactive browser APIs and BLE device control and monitoring.
-Or the TailwindCSS and WebAudio + WebMIDI APIs.
-From installable PWAs to on-device audio analysis.
+I can build an interactive experience or a digital product from ground up by myself or or in collaborations with your remote team.

 I am passionate about working on impactful projects.
 I'm open for participation in creative industry and art projects, involving experiments with audio synthesis, vector graphics, web animations, interfaces and intermedia.

+The resulting design, site or app can be closed source and you will get all the IP rights generated in the process.
+But I do have a discounted rate for open-source projects.

 ---